“What on earth does he do all day?”

 So what’s my takeaway from all of this?
 That a lot goes into ensuring that our clients successful in inbound marketing (especially keeping in mind that the consultant is just one part of the team).

-And, while there are definitely ways you can do inbound marketing on your own (this article and our guide 10 Reasons Not To Hire An Inbound Marketing Agency are great resources) the assurance and attention you get from an experienced inbound marketing consultant who is focused on making your company’s inbound efforts successful is well worth the commitment.
+And, while there are definitely ways you can do inbound marketing on your own (this article is a great resource) the assurance and attention you get from an experienced inbound marketing consultant who is focused on making your company’s inbound efforts successful is well worth the commitment.